 Ernie Alleva, associate dean

 Ernie Alleva received his Ph.D. in philosophy from Columbia University, and teaches in the School of Cognitive Science.
 His main teaching and research interests are in moral and political philosophy; the philosophy of education; and the history of philosophy.
 His current projects include work on philosophical issues regarding work and recent work on liberal political theory.
 At CASA, Ernie focuses on Division II, especially on developing ways to assist students in formulating their concentrations and planning their Division II studies.

 Zena Clift works with students who are in their third through fifth semesters.
 She assists students with transitioning from Division I to Division II, navigating Division II, and addresses issues having to do with college life and making the best use of the advising relationship and academic support services.

-Stana Wheeler is the College's enrollment coordinator.
-She provides the relevant College administrators with all student status changes, as she is the contact person for all students on leave, field study, and exchange.
-As the administrative assistant to the dean of advising, Stana can answer many general questions about advising and Hampshire in general and refer students to the appropriate dean for more specific information.
+Ally is the college's enrollment coordinator.
+She provides the relevant college administrators with all student status changes, as she is the contact person for all students on leave, field study, and exchange.
+As the assistant to the dean of advising, Ally can answer many general questions about advising and Hampshire in general and refer students to the appropriate dean for more specific information.
 She also stocks the world-renowned candy bowl in the advising office.

-Jessica is responsible for assisting with the implementation and management of academic and student life programs and support services for incoming and new (first year and transfer) students.
-She supports logistical and planning operations for new student orientation, facilitates regular programs and events for new students, identifies and prioritizes ways to provide additional academic and student life support services to new students, and assists in developing collaborative initiatives between the Center for Academic Support and Advising and the office of student life.
+Elizabeth is responsible for assisting with the implementation and management of academic and student life programs and support services for incoming and new (first year and transfer) students.
+She supports logistical and planning operations for new student orientation; facilitates regular programs and events for new students; identifies and prioritizes ways to provide additional academic and student life support services to new students; and assists in developing collaborative initiatives between the Center for Academic Support and Advising and the office of student life.